 - Work experience

 - Three letters of recommendation from academic or professional references

 This program does not require a GMAT or GRE score.

 Start the application today to advance toward a career in health informatics.
 Find more details on our admission requirements page.View the Application Process

-The Master of Science in Health Informatics at The University of Scranton consists of 33 credit hours and costs $757 per credit hour.
+The online Master of Science in Health Informatics at The University of Scranton consists of 33 credit hours and costs $757 per credit hour.